May 16, 2019

 - Tony Carito, Patricia Hilbert, Carmen Moorman nominated by Paula Weisenberger, MD

-- Cynthia Day nominated by Joanie Manzo, BSN, RN
+- Cynthia Day nominated by Joanie Manzo, RN, BSN

 - Harry Epp nominated by Paula Weisenberger, MD

-- Barbara Horsley nominated by Sarah Wilson, APRN
+- Barbara Horsley nominated by Sarah Wilson, MSN, APRN

-- Ed Reising nominated by Ed Faber, Jr, MD
+- Ed Reising nominated by Ed Faber, Jr, DO

 In 2003, Cancer Family Care established the Unsung Hero Awards in memory of Joslin Haggart Yeiser.
 According to her husband, Eric Yeiser, Joslin was a quiet hero.